 A joint arrangement is an arrangement of which there is contractually agreed sharing of control by the Group with one or more parties where the strategic financial and operating decisions relating to the entities require unanimous consent of the parties sharing control.
 The classification of a joint arrangement as a joint operation or a joint venture depends upon the rights and obligations of the parties to the arrangement.
-A joint venture is a joint arrangement whereby the joint ventures have rights to the net assets of the arrangement.
-A joint operation is a joint arrangement whereby the joint operators have rights to the arrangement.
+A joint venture is a joint arrangement whereby the joint venturers have rights to the net assets of the arrangement.
 A joint operation is a joint arrangement whereby the joint operators have rights to the assets and obligations for the liabilities, relating to the arrangement.